ralfpopescu/querkle-lite/README.md

 ## Custom sql execution

-We can use `quervana.executeSql` to run custom sql WITHOUT batching.
+We can use `querkle.executeSql` to run custom sql WITHOUT batching.
 It takes an object with 3 fields:

-`quervana.executeSql({ queryString, params, paramTypes });`
+`querkle.executeSql({ queryString, params, paramTypes });`

 The query string is our custom query.
 Parameterization is done via the @ symbol:
 `SELECT * from person WHERE name = @name;`

 `params` will be our input, like `{ name: 'George' }`, matching the @param in your query.

 `paramTypes` describes the types of the input fields, like `{ name: sqlTypes.varChar(50) }`.
 These should come from our model that we generated.
-You could access the model directly like `quervana.model.person.name.type`, or we can use a handy method on the quervana object called `getParamTypes` which will return the types:
+You could access the model directly like `querkle.model.person.name.type`, or we can use a handy method on the querkle object called `getParamTypes` which will return the types:

-`const types = quervana.getParamTypes({ entity: 'person', params: ['name']})`
+`const types = querkle.getParamTypes({ entity: 'person', params: ['name']})`

 ## batchSql

-This is one of the most powerful features of quervana.
+This is one of the most powerful features of querkle.
 You can use it to batch any arbitrary sql.

-Using the [BATCH] symbol, we can add to our batch, and quervana will automatically map results back to whatever call added that particular value.
+Using the [BATCH] symbol, we can add to our batch, and querkle will automatically map results back to whatever call added that particular value.
 This looks like:
 ```
 const queryString = '
   SELECT